tinythings/sysinspect/docs/index.rst

    modeldescr/overview

-Welcome to Syspect: an engine of Anomaly Detection and Root Cause Analysis.
+Welcome to Sysinspect: an engine of Anomaly Detection and Root Cause Analysis.
 The name consists of two words "system" and "inspection", resulting in "suspicion".

 This engine is indented to perform anomaly detection and root cause analysis on